-Some of the advantages of using a ROBS 401(k) to finance your business include:
+Pros of using a ROBS 401(k) for business financing include:

-- No income taxes or early withdrawal penalties: Unlike cashing out your 401(k), a ROBS allows you to use your retirement funds without incurring the usual costs associated with early withdrawal
+- No income taxes or early withdrawal penalties: Unlike cashing out a 401(k), a ROBS allows business owners to use retirement funds without incurring the usual costs associated with early withdrawal.

-- No debt: When you fund your business with a ROBS your business does not have any debt; this gives you the option to avoid debt altogether or seek additional financing for your business
+- No debt: When a business owner funds a venture with a ROBS, the business does not have any debt, which gives it the option to avoid debt altogether or seek additional financing without restrictions.

-- No loan payments: Loan payments can be a burden on your company’s cash flows; this is especially important if you are starting a new business and can increase your chances of success significantly
+- No loan payments: Loan payments can be a burden on a company’s cash flows, which is important when starting a new business and can increase the chances of success.

-- No credit checks or personal guarantees: Setting up a ROBS is one of the options that allows you to get financing without a credit check; you also avoid providing any personal guarantees which allow you to control your risk
+- No credit checks or personal guarantees: Setting up a ROBS 401(k) is one option that allows business owners to get financing without a credit check.
+Business owners can also avoid providing any personal guarantees, which reduces their risks.

-- Retirement funds can grow in a tax-advantaged account: Because your business is owned by your retirement account, your business earning directly contribute to your tax-advantaged retirement account
+- Retirement funds can grow in a tax-advantaged account: Because the retirement account owns the business, earnings contribute to a tax-advantaged retirement account.

 Cons of a ROBS

-- The possibility of business failure and loss of retirement funds: You are using retirement funds to start a business and not every business venture is successful; if your business fails, you will lose your retirement savings
+- Possibility of business failure and loss of retirement funds: Business owners are using retirement funds to start a business, and not every business venture is successful.
+If the business fails, the business owner will lose their retirement savings.

-- Potential to be audited: ROBS transactions are heavily scrutinized and may increase your chances of being audited; selecting a ROBS provider that will provide legal counsel in the event of an audit can give you the peace of mind to run your business
+- Higher chances of an audit: The IRS scrutinizes ROBS 401(k) transactions, which may increase the chances of being audited; selecting a ROBS provider that will provide legal counsel if an audit takes place can give business owners added peace of mind.

-- Must administer a company retirement plan: Following the requirements set forth by the IRS and the U.S. Department of Labor can add an extra operational burden to your business
+- Administration of the company retirement plan: Following the requirements set forth by the IRS and the US Department of Labor can add an extra operational burden to the business.

 How to Set Up a ROBS: Frequently Asked Questions (FAQs)

-Additional financing is very commonly used in conjunction with ROBS to give businesses more capital to work with.
+Business owners use additional financing with a ROBS to give businesses more capital to work with.
 The most common source of additional capital is an SBA startup loan.
-However, unsecured loans are also used.
-Your ROBS provider will often be able to assist you in applying for this additional financing.
+Business owners also use unsecured financing options, which ROBS providers can help secure.

-How you use the money from a ROBS is restricted by the IRS.
-To avoid any issues you cannot use the business property for personal use, pay yourself excessive compensation, or disburse any of the money to promoters.
-You are also not allowed to fund a business that is considered illegal by the federal government.
+The IRS restricts how business owners can spend ROBS funding.
+To avoid any issues, businesses cannot use the business property for personal use, pay themselves excessive compensation, or disburse any of the money to promoters.
+The IRS also does not allow business owners to fund a business that the federal government considers is illegal.

-- Personal use of business property: The IRS imposes tax a 15 percent tax on any transactions involving the sale, lease or exchange of company property to a disqualified person including the owner, his or her spouse or immediate family
+- Personal use of business property: The IRS imposes a 15 percent tax on any transactions involving the sale, lease, or exchange of company property to a disqualified person, including the owner, his or her spouse or immediate family.

-- Inappropriate owner compensation: Although there is no strict guideline the IRS looks for a lack of excess; furthermore, you will be unable to pay yourself directly with your ROBS funds
+- Inappropriate owner compensation: Although there are no strict guidelines, the IRS looks for lack of excess; business owners cannot pay themselves with ROBS funds.

-When you use a ROBS for 401(k) financing, you owe a fiduciary duty to your retirement account.
-This means your compensation and benefits cannot be excessive, and you must draw your salary from operating revenue, rather than the retirement funds in your business.
-For additional compliance information see our article, Rollover for Business Startups (ROBS): The Ultimate Guide.
+When using a ROBS for 401(k) financing, the business owes a fiduciary duty to the retirement account.
+This means compensation and benefits cannot be excessive, and business owners must draw a salary from operating revenue and not from the retirement funds.

-If you have at least $50,000 in your retirement account, doing a ROBS could be the right solution.
-Setting up a ROBS by yourself correctly can be difficult and time-consuming.
-That’s why we recommend using a ROBS provider to guide you through the process and handle maintenance of the account.
+Business owners with at least $50,000 in a retirement account can fund a business with a ROBS.
+Setting up a ROBS can be difficult and time-consuming.
+That’s why we recommend using a ROBS provider to handle the process and ensure compliance during account maintenance.

-To protect your business and prevent any unexpected fees, we recommend using Guidant.
-With Guidant Financial you can receive two free one-hour consultations with an independent attorney to help you understand the process and make a decision.
-Once the process is started, it will take three weeks to get your businesses funded.
+To protect a business and prevent any unexpected fees, we recommend using Guidant.
+Business owners can receive two free 1-hour consultations with an independent attorney to help them understand the process and decide.
+Business owners that start the process can expect funding in as quick as 3 weeks.